How to overcome anxiety and stomach issues

 - Increase fruits and vegetables.
 Fruits and vegetables, which are high in anti-inflammatory compounds, help improve the gut microbiome and strengthen and maintain the gut barrier.
 However, if you require a low FODMAP diet, you may need to avoid some fruits and vegetables.
 Your Oshi provider can help customize a diet that’s right for you.

 - Decrease omeg-6s and increase omega-3s.
 When we have a higher ratio of omega-6 fatty acids to omega-3 fatty acids, as is common in the Western diet, inflammation can increase.
 Omega-6s are common in processed seed oils, such as canola, soybean, sunflower, and corn.
 Instead, cook with olive or avocado oil, which are rich in omega-3s.
-Boosting omega-3 intake helps improve the gut microbiome and may lessen anxiety.
+Boosting omega-3 intake may lessen anxiety.

 When to seek medical attention for stomach issues